-So how much of deterioration do you have over a certain amount of time?
+So how much deterioration do you have over a certain amount of time?
 The coffee is best immediately after grinding.
 Some of the aromas evaporate quite quickly and if you want them in your cup, you should brew as quickly as possible.
 Try to use the grounds within about 15 minutes for the best results.

 If you don’t want to use the coffee within the next 15 minutes, you should wait a bit longer before grinding it.
-You’ve got the grinder anyways, there is no reason to do it early.
-Did you grind the coffee an hour ago and forgot about it?
+You’ve got the grinder anyway, there is no reason to do it early.
+Did you grind the coffee an hour ago and forget about it?
 There will be a small decrease in taste but perfectly drinkable.
 After the first hour or so the degradation does slow down because some processes take longer than others.

 After a day (even in a closed container), I’ve noticed a very marked decrease in the quality of the coffee.
 It’s a little less balanced and has some more harshness to it.

 It’s not a process that goes from good to bad in the blink of an eye.
 It’s a gradual process.
-Just like whole beans don’t go from good to bad instantly, grounds don’t either; it’s just a much accelerated process.
+Just like whole beans don’t go from good to bad instantly, grounds don’t either; it’s just a much-accelerated process.

 If you have to store ground coffee, put it in an airtight container and store it in a cool, dark place.
 This will slow down the process of going stale but not stop it.